 Selected marriages for the year 1886, Canada From The Dominion Annual Register For the Twentieth Year of the Canadian Union, 1886.
 Edited by Harry James Morgan.

 Search the full text of The Canadian Encyclopedia: A work 20 years in the making, representing the co-operative efforts of some 3800 contributors.

-Anglicized French Surnames.
+Anglicized French Surnames (archived website).
 French Canadian emigrants sometimes changed their surname in the US.